La rondine: Revised versions

 In the second version, which was premiered at Teatro Massimo, Palermo, in 1920, Prunier is the deciding force in Magda's decision to leave Ruggero in Act 3, and she departs without seeing her lover.
 In the third version of the opera, Puccini changed the final act again, adding a scene in which Rambaldo comes to beg Magda to return to him, and ending with Ruggero's discovery (via an anonymous telegram) of who Magda really is, his angry rebuke of her, and his decision to leave her for ever.
 At the end of this version, Magda is left alone with Lisette.
 The third version was not heard until 1994 in Turin.
 Moreover, a fire at Casa Sonzogno archives caused by Allied bombing during the war destroyed parts of the score which had to be restored based on the surviving vocal-piano arrangements.
 The orchestration of the third version was finally completed in authentic Puccinian style by the Italian composer Lorenzo Ferrero at the request of Teatro Regio di Torino and subsequently performed there on 22 March 1994.

+La Rondine was first performed in Buenos Aires, Argentina at the Teatro Colón on 24 May 1917, two months after the world premiere in Monte Carlo.
+Gilda Dalla Rizza, who had performed the role in the world premiere, was Magda, and Charles Hackett was Ruggero.